-- Depending on the size of your cleaner you may have to make this in 2 batches.
-Also, there is a minimum amount of fluid that must be in the ultrasonic cleaner in order to run it properly, so if you only have a small amount of the mixture left in your blender for the second batch you can remove an equivalent portion of liquid from your first batch and then add the new product into the cleaner and run this for 8 more minutes.
+- Depending on the size of your cleaner, you may have to make this in 2 batches.
+Also, there is a minimum amount of fluid that must be in the ultrasonic cleaner in order for it to run properly, so if you only have a small amount of mixture left in your blender for the second batch you can remove an equivalent portion of liquid from your first batch and then run them together for the 8 minutes.
 You will not hurt the product by doing this.

-- Store finished product in a mason jar in the refrigerator.
+- Store the finished product in a mason jar in the refrigerator.
 This keeps for several weeks.

-- I do not use the metal mason jar lids for this recipe but I cover the jar with plastic film.
-I have found that the lids were rusting from the vitamin C mixture and I don’t want to have that coming in contact with the finished product.
+- I do not use the metal mason jar lids for this recipe but I cover the jar with plastic film instead.
+This is because the lids were coming in contact with the liquid mixture and they will rust.
+I don’t want to have that happening.

-- Stir or shake before dispensing the dose
+- Stir the mixture before dispensing the dose

 - Dosage is 1 ounce, once or twice per day, or more as needed.
-I take a shot glass dose which is 1.5 ounces, once or twice per day, or more as needed.
+I take a shot glass dose which is 1.5 ounces, once or twice per day, or more if I feel it is needed.

 - When the recipe is made with 3T of vitamin C powder, each one ounce dose would contain approximately 1,200mg of liposomal vitamin C, (this figure takes into account the 80% absorption rate of this form of liposomal C).

 - As an added bonus, you can use this as a vitamin c face serum such as these.
 I keep a small bottle in the bathroom and use it morning and evening.
-I only fill it enough to last for about 1 week and then refill as needed.
+I only fill it enough to last for about 1 week and then refill it.

 One of the contraindications relating to vitamin C supplementation is a glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 This is an inherited condition where the individual doesn’t have the G6PD enzyme.
 G6PD helps the body to function normally and very high dose vitamin C infusions or very high dose liposomal vitamin D has a possibility of causing hemolytic anemia.